What does it mean to be a barista?

 What is a barista?

-A barista is someone who prepares espresso-based coffee drinks, and usually works in a specialty coffee shop.
+A barista prepares espresso-based coffee drinks and works in a specialty coffee shop.

 To become a barista, you must learn how to make lots of different kinds of coffee, and you will have to be creative with the preparation.